 We decided to spend Sunday doing our own thing and visiting the places that would be closed the following day.
 The Hop on Hop off does not run on Tuesday, so we decided to do it on our middle day.
 You can read how we spent the rest of our time in the region on a future post for planning a Hunter Valley getaway so keep your eyes out for it.

 The iHop Pokolbin Route

 - Hop 1 – Potters Brewery

-- Hop 2 – Hunter Valley Visitor Centre – we stopped in on arrival Sunday and highly recommend the team here for local advice.
+- Hop 2 – Hunter Valley Visitor Centre – We stopped in on arrival Sunday and highly recommend the team here for local advice.
 Great for planning your visit.